 Face the aircraft into the wind for takeoff.
+Set your transmitter to low rates and lower the flaps to the full flap position.
+This will help with rotation and make takeoffs shorter.

-Set your transmitter to low rates and gradually increase the throttle to full, and steer on the ground with rudder as necessary to keep the aircraft rolling straight.
+Gradually increase the throttle to full, and steer on the ground with rudder as necessary to keep the aircraft rolling straight.
 Be aware the nose wheel will become more sensitive as speed increases.
 Leave the elevator at neutral and allow the aircraft to accelerate up to speed on the ground, then pull up gently on the elevator to rotate for takeoff.
-When airborne, climb to a comfortable altitude, retract the landing gear.
+When airborne, climb to a comfortable altitude, retract the landing gear and then return the flaps to the level position.